billiboba1/frontend-project-lvl1/README.md

 to start the game you need:

+1)write "make publish" in console

-1)write "make install" in console
+2)write "make install" in console

-2)write "npm audit fix" in console
+3)write "npm audit fix" in console

-3)write "brain-even/brain-calc/brain-gcd/brain-progression/brain-prime" in console, to play the games
+4)write "brain-even/brain-calc/brain-gcd/brain-progression/brain-prime" in console, to play the games